Walter Reed: U.S. Army Medical Corps

 Finding his youth limited his influence, and dissatisfied with urban life, Reed joined the U.S. Army Medical Corps.
 This allowed him both professional opportunities and modest financial security to establish and support a family.
 After Reed passed a grueling thirty-hour examination in 1875, the army medical corps enlisted him as an assistant surgeon.
 By this time, two of his brothers were working in Kansas, and Walter soon was assigned postings in the American West.
-Over the next sixteen years, the Army assigned the career officer to different outposts, where he was responsible not only for American military and their dependents, but also various Native American tribes, at one point looking after several hundred Apaches, including Geronimo.
+Over the next sixteen years, the Army assigned the career officer to different outposts, where he was responsible not only for American military personnel and their dependents, but also various Native American tribes, at one point looking after several hundred Apaches, including Geronimo.
 Reed noticed the devastation epidemics could wreak and maintained his concerns about sanitary conditions.
 During one of his last tours, he completed advanced coursework in pathology and bacteriology in the Johns Hopkins University Hospital Pathology Laboratory.

 While stationed at Fort Robinson, Nebraska, Reed treated the ankle of Swiss immigrant Jules Sandoz, broken by a fall into a well.
 Reed wanted to amputate Sandoz's foot, but Sandoz refused his consent, and Reed succeeded in saving the foot by an extensive course of treatment.
 A photograph of a letter from Reed to Sandoz's father is reproduced in the first edition of Old Jules, the 1935 biography of Sandoz by his daughter Mari Sandoz.

-In 1893, Reed joined the faculty of the George Washington University School of Medicine and the newly opened Army Medical School in Washington, D.C., where he held the professorship of Bacteriology and Clinical Microscopy.
+In 1893, Reed joined the faculty of George Washington University School of Medicine & Health Sciences and the newly opened Army Medical School in Washington, D.C., where he held the professorship of Bacteriology and Clinical Microscopy.
 In addition to his teaching responsibilities, he actively pursued medical research projects and served as the curator of the Army Medical Museum, which later became the National Museum of Health and Medicine (NMHM).
 These positions also allowed Reed to break free from the fringes of the medical world.

 In 1896, Reed first distinguished himself as a medical investigator.
 He proved that yellow fever among enlisted men stationed near the Potomac River was not a result of drinking the river water.
 He showed officials that the enlisted men who got yellow fever had a habit of taking trails through the local swampy woods at night.
 Their fellow officers without yellow fever did not do so.
 Reed also proved that the local civilians drinking from the Potomac River had no relation to the incidence of the disease.

 Reed traveled to Cuba to study diseases in U.S. Army encampments there during the Spanish–American War.
 Appointed chairman of a panel formed in 1898 to investigate an epidemic of typhoid fever, Reed and his colleagues showed that contact with fecal matter and food or drink contaminated by flies caused that epidemic.
 Yellow fever also became a problem for the Army during this time, felling thousands of soldiers in Cuba.